evidentlyai/evidently/docs/book/get-started/tutorial-cloud.md

 ## 5. Send multiple snapshots

-For production use, you can run evaluations like this on a schedule – for example, daily, hourly, or weekly – each time passing a new batch of data.
-Once you have multiple snapshots in the Project, you can observe trends over time on a monitoring dashboard.
+In production, you can run evaluations on a schedule (e.g., daily or hourly) each time passing a new batch of data.
+Once you have multiple snapshots in the Project, you can plot trends on a monitoring Dashboard.

 To simulate production use, let’s create a script to compute multiple Reports, taking 100 rows per "day":